documentationfor yFiles for HTML 3.0.0.1

 graph.undoEngineEnabled = true

-Undo and Redo support on GraphEditorInputMode is automatically available when the underlying graph supports it and can be turned off using the allowUndoOperations property.
+Undo and Redo support in GraphEditorInputMode becomes automatically available when the underlying graph supports it.
+You can disable this using the allowUndoOperations property.

 Changes that can be undone include both interactive and programmatic changes.
-This is useful when creating custom interactions that modify the graph, which can be undone by the user the same way as interactive changes.
+This is useful when you create custom interactions that modify the graph, because the user can undo these actions in the same way as interactive changes.

-You can extend Undo and Redo support to your own operations or data if needed, and extensively customize it as well.
-This is described in detail in Customizing Undo and Redo.
+You can extend Undo and Redo support to your own operations or data, and customize it extensively.
+Details are described in Customizing Undo and Redo.

 Snapping

-When creating, moving, or resizing elements, snapping can provide so-called snap lines that capture the mouse pointer when near them.
-This makes it easy to align items, have nodes share the same size, etc.
+When creating, moving, or resizing elements, snapping can provide snap references that capture the mouse pointer when near them.
+This makes it easier to align items or ensure nodes share the same size.

 Snapping (here for moving a node) provides numerous snap lines to align graph items